Teaching Credential Degrees

 Online Teaching Credential Programs

 Alliant programs for school teachers offer an innovative format featuring online courses and classes coupled with hands-on training experience, allowing you to tailor your education program to your schedule while still getting the professional training you need to teach and excel in your teaching career.
-The teacher education programs prepare our graduates and teacher candidates to earn their teaching license and work in elementary, middle, and high schools.
+Our programs are designed not only for a regular teacher candidate but also for a special education teacher seeking to further their teaching credentials in CA. The teacher education programs prepare our graduates and teacher candidates to earn their teaching license and work in elementary, middle, and high schools.

 Alliant California teaching credential programs are approved by the California Commission on Teacher Credentialing (CTC), one of the highest standards in the industry.
 The elementary education specialist credential program trains future teachers in necessary skills and provides them with hands-on experience so they can have complete confidence in front of a classroom.